Now What Do I Do?

 This is it!
-We’re all going to discuss ecology together at the dinner table tonight!
+Using Catholic Schoolhouse, we’re all going to discuss ecology together at the dinner table tonight!
 And we all know who Henry VIII is…get ready, Dad, for some stimulating conversation rather than the list when you ask, “Kids, what did you study today?”

-Check out the CSH Blog (click Blog at the top navigation bar).
-Fun writing ideas, projects, field trips, activities, games, and links to other great resources, as well as free printables and Lapbooks that go with each week of each tour of CSH are available.
-Click a Tour directory to see posts for each week of that Tour, or click on Blog to see the latest blog post.
-In addition to weekly ideas, general homeschooling and classical education ideas are periodically posted as well.
+You will find many helpful resources: fun writing ideas, projects, field trips, activities, games, and links to other great resources, as well as free printables and Lapbooks that go with each week of each tour of Catholic Schoolhouse.
+Click on the Tour Directory to see posts for each week of that Tour, or click on Blog to see the latest blog post.
+In addition to weekly ideas, general homeschooling and classical education ideas are periodically posted here as well.

 Take a look at the artist.
 The CSH Art projects will begin to teach the basics of perspective during this unit, but you may also wish to let your kids have fun with coloring sheets, found on the Pintrest board.
 While you’re at it, da Vinci is a pretty interesting Catholic guy…